 It’s unclear whether Woods tested positive for alcohol or drugs.
 It’s also unknown at this time whether Woods was the only person in the vehicle.
 An arrest report was not immediately available.

 In his statement, the golfer apologized to family, friends and fans.
 “I will do everything in my power to ensure this never happens again.”

 CNN, which has not independently obtained the statement, has reached out to Woods’ representative but has not heard back.
 The PGA Tour told CNN it would not comment on the arrest.

-Woods has won 14 major tournaments -- second only to Jack Nicklaus -- and has recently expressed a desire to continue to play golf professionally despite a recent history of injuries.
-The 41-year-old Woods has undergone multiple back surgeries and hasn't played competitive golf since he was forced to pull out of the Dubai Desert Classic in February.
+Woods has won 14 major tournaments, second only to Jack Nicklaus.
+But the 41-year-old golfer has undergone multiple back surgeries and hasn’t played competitive golf since he was forced to pull out of the Dubai Desert Classic in February.
+He has expressed a desire to continue to play professionally despite his recent history of injuries.